thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // @public (undocumented)
 export class Erc721Mintable {
-    // Warning: (ae-forgotten-export) The symbol "ERC721Metadata" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ERC721" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "IMintableERC721" needs to be exported by the entry point index.d.ts constructor(erc721: Erc721<ERC721Metadata & ERC721>, contractWrapper: ContractWrapper<IMintableERC721>, storage: IStorage);
+    constructor(erc721: Erc721<ERC721Metadata & ERC721>, contractWrapper: ContractWrapper<IMintableERC721>, storage: IStorage);
-    // Warning: (ae-forgotten-export) The symbol "Erc721BatchMintable" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     batch: Erc721BatchMintable | undefined;
-    // Warning: (ae-forgotten-export) The symbol "NFTMetadataOrUri" needs to be exported by the entry point index.d.ts to(to: string, metadata: NFTMetadataOrUri): Promise<TransactionResultWithId<NFTMetadataOwner>>;
+    to(to: string, metadata: NFTMetadataOrUri): Promise<TransactionResultWithId<NFTMetadataOwner>>;
 }